Most educators know that small group instruction works. And if they don’t, there’s ample evidence to prove it.

 The beauty of the Renaissance stations was their simplicity.
 I ended up borrowing the model for the rest of the units in the course.
 All I did was find ten images for our China unit, and wrote ten question.
 Then I found ten for our Medieval Europe unit, and so on.

-I even used the model as an interview demo lesson.
+I even used the model as a demo lesson for an interview.
 They were learning about Andrew Jackson, so I found ten political cartoons about Old Hickory.

 Students got a lot more value from the simple activities.
 Notice, I didn’t say easy.
 The questions were open-ended, and prompted some really deep thinking from students.
-Sure, some students looked for easy answers, but most were motivated to go deeper.
+But the directions, structure, and my preparation time were all pretty simple.

 Small Group Instruction with the Workshop Model